India–Japan relations: Military relations

 Japan Maritime Self-Defence Force and Indian Navy warships took part in the Malabar 2007 naval exercises off India's western coast, one of the many such multilateral exercises Japan has taken part in symbolising close military co-operation between India and Japan.

 India and Japan also have close military ties.
 They have shared interests in maintaining the security of sea-lanes in the Asia-Pacific and Indian Ocean, and in co-operation for fighting international crime, terrorism, piracy and proliferation of weapons of mass destruction.
 The two nations have frequently held joint military exercises and co-operate on technology.
 India and Japan concluded a security pact on 22 October 2008.

-Former Japanese Prime Minister Shinzo Abe is seen by some to have been an "Indophile" and, with rising tensions in territorial disputes with Japan's neighbours, advocated closer security cooperation with India.
+Former Japanese prime minister Shinzo Abe is seen by some to have been an "Indophile" and, with rising tensions in territorial disputes with Japan's neighbours, advocated closer security cooperation with India.

 In July 2014, the Indian Navy participated in Exercise Malabar with the Japanese and US navies, reflecting shared perspectives on Indo-Pacific maritime security.
 India is also negotiating to purchase US-2 amphibious aircraft for the Indian Navy.

+In July 2026, India and Japan elevated their strategic partnership into a defence-industrial integration framework and signed their first major defence co-development and co-production program.
+A memorandum of implementation was signed for the fitment of advanced Unified Complex Radio Antenna (UNICORN) integrated mast system onboard Indian Navy's surface combatant vessels.

 2016 nuclear deal

-In November 2016, Indian Prime Minister Narendra Modi on a three-day visit to Japan signed a deal with his counterpart Shinzo Abe on nuclear energy.
+In November 2016, Indian prime minister Narendra Modi on a three-day visit to Japan signed a deal with his counterpart Shinzo Abe on nuclear energy.
 The deal took six years to negotiate, delayed in part by the 2011 Fukushima nuclear disaster.
 This is the first time that Japan signed such deal with a non-signatory of Non-Proliferation Treaty.
 The deal gives Japan the right to supply nuclear reactors, fuel and technology to India.
 This deal aimed to help India build the six nuclear reactors in southern India, increasing nuclear energy capacity ten-fold by 2032.